brettz9/intl-dom/README.md

 the value), and the subsequent item is an options object (`list` accepts a second options object as well, and also has a signature with a function that appears before the options objects).

+For `dateRange`, this is instead a two-item array followed by any options.

 The following subsections state the precise signature(s) and offer an expressive example.